-Elements which have the default permission marker are viewable and interactive for any agent which has the default permission includes the reserved word default among its set of permissions (in theviewablePermissions or interactivePermissions properties of the agent object).
+Elements which have the default permission marker are viewable and interactive for any agent which has the default permission.
+Any agent which has the default permission includes the reserved word default among its set of permissions (in theviewablePermissions or interactivePermissions properties of the agent object).